jaxio/jaxio.github.com/documentation/celerio/templates.md

 The template context is the velocity execution context.
 It exposes your project metamodel and various facilities.

-Here is the list of objects present in the template context:
+Here is the list of object variables present in the template context:

 <a name="api-output"></a>
 ### output